zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getboxclasslayout-method.md

 ## <a name="parameters"></a>Parameter
  `classId`
- [in] Die ID der Klasse, die den Werttyp beschreibt, der mittels Boxing konvertiert wird.
+ [in] The ID of the class that describes the value type that is boxed.

  `pBufferOffset`
- [out] Eine ganze Zahl, die der Offset relativ zu der geschachteltes Objekt-ID-Zeiger, der den Werttyp ist.
+ [out] An integer that is the offset, relative to the boxed object ID pointer, of the value type.

 ## <a name="remarks"></a>Hinweise
- Die `pBufferOffset` Wert ist der Speicherort des Werttyps innerhalb eines Felds.
-Nach dem `pBufferOffset` wird angewendet, in ein geschachteltes Objekt Klassenlayout des Werttyps verwendet werden kann, um den Wert des Objekts zu interpretieren.
+ The `pBufferOffset` value is the location of the value type within a box.
+After `pBufferOffset` is applied to a boxed object, the value type's class layout can be used to interpret the object's value.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h